 Anupama Rao’s illuminating work is methodologically divided between the historical and the ethnographic, the social and the intellectual, and continuously engaged with political modernity.
 Geographically concentrated on the western part of India i.e., Maharashtra, the study covers nearly one and a half centuries starting from mid-nineteenth century to the early years of the twenty-first century.

 In the first part ‘Emancipation’ with three chapters, the author covers the period from the late nineteenth century to the enactment of the Indian Constitution dealing with social activism, caste radicalism, and nationalization of the dalit question.
 Starting with the politics of colonial governance to anti-colonial nationalism and the development of discourse on ‘minority’ has been demonstrated convincingly.
 The second part discusses the ‘paradox of emancipation’ with four chapters from the organizational shape of dalit politics and changing structure of dalit life, emergence of newer forms of political violence centered around dalit identity, and interrelations between caste structure and ‘protected minorities’.By focusing on the history and politics of dalit political formations and tracking the history of stigma through constitutional and legislative measures the work illustrates the dynamics of social political transformations in Maharashtra in general and dalits in particular.
 The book explores how B.R.
-Ambedkar’s theorization of the dalit as a minority subject positioned him as a ‘political thinker, with a stature equivalent to ...
+Ambedkar’s theorization of the dalit as a minority subject positioned him as a ‘political thinker, with a stature equivalent to Gandhi and Nehru’ not conceded by many historians.
+Ambedkar’s understanding of the ...

 Table of Contents >>